Los Angeles Annulment Lawyerget your free case evaluation

-Are you thinking about getting a divorce, but do not want to commit to a stressful and time-consuming process?
-Contact the experienced Los Angeles family law attorneys at Fernandez & Karney to find out if you may be eligible for an annulment.
 Getting your marriage annulled essentially means that it never happened in the eyes of the law.
 The process is much quicker but is not available to all married couples.
 In order to qualify for an annulment, your marriage must meet certain requirements.
+If you have questions, speak with an experienced Los Angeles annulment lawyer today to explore your legal options.

 What is an Annulment?